+Proposal

+Proposed text is attached with this contribution.
+It is proposed that the three filters are added to the VVC specification and that it is determined from the scaling factor which filter to use as follows:

+If the criteria for using a 6-tap filter is met (Affine or 4x4-block or hpelIfIdx == 1) then existing 6-tap filters are used

+Otherwise, if scaling factor is larger than 3x then Lanczos1 is used.

+Otherwise, if scaling factor is larger than 1.75x then Lanczos2 is used.

+Otherwise, if scaling factor is larger than 1.25x then Lanczos2.67 is used.

+Otherwise, the existing 8-tap interpolation filter is used.

 Conclusion

 This contribution reports the performance of the downsampling filters for RPR as studied in the Core Experiment process.
 The filters have the same precision and filter length as the existing interpolation filters in VVC.
 It is proposed that the derivation process for which filters to use is made based on the scaling factor, individually for horizontal and vertical filtering.
 Since the scaling factor relative a reference picture is constant for all blocks of the current picture, this derivation process can be performed once per picture.
 The results presented in this contribution show a significant compression benefit for using the proposed filters.